-The Corporation believes that the ability to participate in the Meeting in a meaningful way, including asking questions, remains important despite the decision to hold this year's Meeting virtually.
-Registered shareholders, proxyholders and Non-Registered Shareholders will have an opportunity to ask questions at the Meeting in writing by sending a message to the chair of the Meeting online through the virtual Meeting platform.
-It is anticipated that shareholders will have substantially the same opportunity to ask questions on matters of business at the Meeting as in past years when the annual shareholders Meeting was held in person.
+The Corporation believes that the ability to participate in the Meeting in a meaningful way, including asking questions, is important.
+Registered Shareholders, proxyholders and Non-Registered Shareholders will have an opportunity to ask questions at the Meeting in writing by sending a message to the chair of the Meeting online through the virtual Meeting platform.
+It is anticipated that Shareholders will have substantially the same opportunity to ask questions on matters of business at the Meeting as in past years when the annual shareholders meeting was held in person.